 - RAM for Gaming

-RAM for Tablets
+How much RAM do I need for Tablets

-Tablets are not used for heavy usage, therefore, the RAM requirement stays low.
+Tablets are not used for heavy usage.
+Therefore, the RAM requirement stays low.
 The current specifications generally range from 2 GB to 16 GB of RAM.

 There are other considerations also, for instance, processor speed or battery life.